Im-Nitoo/log_server/README.md

-Keylogger Log Server
+# Keylogger Log Server

-Overview
+## Overview
 This Flask-based log server receives and stores logs from the Windows-based keylogger (keylogger.c).
-It supports local operation (e.g., http://127.0.0.1:5000 or http://192.168.1.3:5000), SMTP email transmission, or deployment on a remote server for receiving logs.
+It supports local operation (e.g., http://127.0.0.1:5000 or http://192.168.1.3:5000), SMTP email transmission, or remote server deployment for receiving logs.
+The server is designed for educational and ethical auditing purposes in controlled environments with explicit permission.

-Features
+## Features

 Receives keylogger logs via HTTP POST or SMTP email.
 Stores logs in a local file (e.g., server_logs.txt) with timestamps.
-Lightweight and customizable for local or remote deployment.
+Lightweight and customizable for local or remote setups.
+Supports ethical use in cybersecurity labs.

-Requirements
+## Requirements

-OS: Any OS supporting Python (tested on Windows 11)
+**OS**: Any OS supporting Python (tested on Windows 11) **Python**: Version 3.6 or higher
-Python: Version 3.6+
-Dependencies: Flask (pip install flask), smtplib (standard library for SMTP)
-Network: Local network access or internet for remote/SMTP setup
+**Dependencies**: Flask (pip install flask), smtplib (standard library for SMTP) **Network**: Local network access or internet for remote/SMTP setup

-Setup Instructions
+## Installation

-Install Python 3.6+ from python.org.
+1. Install Python 3.6+ from python.org.

-Install Flask:
+2. Install Flask:
 pip install flask

-Clone or download the log_server.py file.
+3. Clone or download the repository: git clone <repository-url>
+cd log-server

-Configure the keylogger to send logs to the server’s URL (e.g., http://127.0.0.1:5000/log) or email address for SMTP.
+4. Ensure the keylogger is configured to send logs to the server’s URL (e.g., http://127.0.0.1:5000/log) or an email address for SMTP.

-Customization
-Local Server
+## Usage

+1. Run the Flask server:
-Run the server locally (default): python log_server.py
+python log_server.py

-Access at http://127.0.0.1:5000 or a local network IP (e.g., 192.168.1.3:5000).
+2. The server starts at http://127.0.0.1:5000 (or a specified IP like 192.168.1.3:5000).

+3. Logs are received at the /log endpoint (HTTP POST) or via email (SMTP) and saved to server_logs.txt.

+4. Stop the server with Ctrl+C.

+## Customization
+**Local Server**

+1. Default setup runs locally: python log_server.py

-Update the keylogger’s URL to match the server’s IP/port.
+2. Update the keylogger’s URL to match the server’s IP/port (e.g., http://192.168.1.3:5000/log).

-SMTP Email Transmission
+##SMTP Email Transmission

-Modify log_server.py to use smtplib for email: import smtplib from email.mime.text import MIMEText
+1. Modify log_server.py to send logs via email using smtplib: import smtplib from email.mime.text import MIMEText